 - Will your stay in Germany promote existing cooperations?

-- We expect results for the October deadline at the end of January.
+- We expect results for the October deadline at the end of January of the following year.
 Please note that no reasons for decisions will be given.

 - Applications may be submitted online until 11:59pm CET (Central European Time) on the deadline date.
 The respective application deadline applies both to the online application via the DAAD Portal and the submission of the paper copy of the “Application Summary” by mail.
 The postmark date serves as proof that the paper application has been submitted on time.
 Applicants are advised to start the online application at least one week before the closing date.